AlvaroGI/SimulaQron_2018/README.md

 # Usage
 #### Requirements
 Be sure to have SimulaQron installed and running on your computer (see [SimulaQron guide](https://softwarequtech.github.io/SimulaQron/html/GettingStarted.html)).
+We recommend to place this repository inside the SimulaQron directory.

 #### Before running
 First, be sure to have executed